Sanjanadhananjayaa/Microsoft-Purview-Sandbox/labguide/labs/Lab-01-Configure-Sensitive-Labels .md

      ![](../media/azureportal(9).png)

 1. You may receive a certificate warning during the sign-in process.
-Click **Yes** or to create the connection and connect to your deployed VM.
+Click **Yes**.
 You should connect successfully.

     ![](../media/azureportal10.png)

-1. Within **cvm-<inject key="DeploymentID" enableCopy="false"/>** RDP session.
-Doubt click on Microsoft Edge and enter [Microsoft 365 admin center](https://admin.microsoft.com/).
+1. Within **cvm-<inject key="DeploymentID" enableCopy="false"/>** RDP session, from the start menu search and select **Microsoft Edge** and in the browser window enter [Microsoft 365 admin center](https://admin.microsoft.com/).

 1. In the Sign in window you will see a login screen, in that enter the following email/username and then click on **Ask Later**.